GLOBAL MARKETS-Stocks extend gains on Greek hopes

 futures .

-market awaited a bundle of data from the United States for an
+the market awaited a bundle of data from the United States for

 (Additional Reporting by Atul Prakash, William James and Neal